LegalZoom as a Cost-Effective Alternative?

-Some angry customers have fallen for LegalZoom’s low prices and have ordered living Trusts and entity formation kits only to find out there is no way to customize these critical documents.
-For example; Estate planning legal documents offer no way to change beneficiaries or direct who gets your 1964 Corvette or your priceless Boston Whaler fishing boat.
-This is unfortunate as the point of an Estate plan is to specify and customize where and to whom you wish your assets and belongings to go to.
+Some unhappy customers have fallen for LegalZoom’s low prices and have ordered living Trusts and entity formation kits only to find out that customizing these critical documents to fit their personal situation is not possible.
+For example; Estate planning legal documents do not offer a way to change beneficiaries or direct who gets your 1964 Corvette or your priceless Boston Whaler fishing boat.
+This is unfortunate as the one of the main points of an Estate plan is to specify and customize where and to whom you wish your assets and belongings to go to.

 There are some LegalZoom Lawsuits Making News